 I’ve been married to Ryan, my best friend, partner in crime, and biggest fan & supporter here at Kitchen Cents, since 2010.
 I think I sealed the deal with my Homemade Chicken Noodle Soup–it’s one of his favorites. 😉 He’s one of the smartest people I know and he loves my cooking.

 He’s the reason I finally started Kitchen Cents.
 I had talked about starting a blog for years but never jumped in.
 If you don’t know, starting a blog is a LOT of work.
 For my birthday last year, he lit the fire, so to speak, and bought me the domain name KitchenCents.com.
 He helped me design a logo and get my theme where I wanted it.
 He’s been my biggest critic and fan since we launched in November 2016.

-Ryan and I have been blessed to welcome 3 beautiful little misses into the world, LouLaw–our smarty pants thinker, BooBaw–our dancing flame that never stops glowing and ChewChaw– our big blue-eyed smiles-for-miles.
+Ryan and I have been blessed to welcome 3 beautiful little misses (soon to be 4!) into the world, LouLaw–our smarty pants thinker, BooBaw–our dancing flame that never stops glowing and ChewChaw– our big blue-eyed smiles-for-miles.
 Yes, these aren’t really their names, just fun family nicknames!
 They are such great helpers in the kitchen especially when we are whipping up some yummy brownies, tasting some delicious Cream Cheese French Toast Muffins or have our fingers covered in this easy chocolate mousse. 😉

 If you have any questions feel free to contact me at mykitchencents[at]gmail[dot]com.